 Fortunately, you can reinstate your business by filing an application of reinstatement (LLCs) or a renewal, revival, extension, and restoration of the certificate of incorporation (corporations) along with your delinquent filings and payment of what’s past due.

-If you’re having problems filing your annual certificate, you can contact the Oklahoma Secretary of State’s business filings department at (405) 522-2520.
-There’s also a dedicated annual certificate office for LLCs that you can reach at (405) 522-2822.
-You can also contact the business division via:
+If you’re having problems filing your annual certificate, you can contact the Oklahoma Secretary of State’s business filings department.
+There’s also a dedicated annual certificate office for LLCs and a business division.

 All LLCs must file an annual certificate.
 Some corporations (mainly foreign corporations) may be required to as well.
 For more detailed information, see the Oklahoma Administrative Code’s section on annual certificates, or contact the Oklahoma Tax Commission.